 Martha's Vineyard in the American Revolution.

-Martha's Vineyard in the Roaring Twenties: Radicals and Rascals to be published this May.
+Martha's Vineyard in the Roaring Twenties: Radicals and Rascals published in May, 2023.

 We know the struggle General Washington had to win the Revolution.
 We've got the details on how the War unfolded on Martha's Vineyard.
 Learn about the sermons of Chilmark's Jonathan Mayhew against the Stamp Act.
 Discover the clever piloting of Captain Nathan Daggett leading to Cornwallis' surrender in Yorktown.
 Vineyard heroes were in the thick of Revolutionary fervor.
 Read all about it in Martha's Vineyard in the American Revolution, available NOW at Edgartown Books, Bunch of Grapes, Phillips Hardware and email@example.com!
 To order your copy, fill out the form below.
 Do it now, before you forget!